 8. Sale of Former Matrimonial Home

 This clause is optional – delete it if you do not want it.
-You can use this clause to provide for the home to be sold and the net sale proceeds split between the couple.
+You can use this clause to provide for the parties to sell the home split the net sale proceeds between the couple.
 Select which option you want in clause 8.1.4 regarding who is paying for outgoings on the property (other than the mortgage).
 Select which option you want in clause 8.1.5 regarding who is paying for the mortgage.
-Clause 8.1.8 sets out how you divide the sale proceeds: delete clause 188.8.131.52 if either (a) you are not using clause 12 or (b) you do not want to pay off any of the clause 12 lump sum in this way.
+Clause 8.1.8 sets out how you divide the sale proceeds: delete clause 18.104.22.168 if either (a) you are not using clause 12 or (b) you do not want to pay off any of the clause 12 lump sum in this way.

 9. Occupation of family home